alejandrotg-dev/alejandrotg-dev/README.md

-# ¡Hola, soy Alejandro! 👋
+# Hi, I'm Alejandro! 👋

-Tengo 24 años y me apasiona el mundo del desarrollo.
+I'm 24 years old and passionate about the world of development.
-Disfruto crear soluciones prácticas con código limpio y eficiente, siempre aprendiendo nuevas tecnologías.
+I enjoy creating practical solutions with clean and efficient code, always learning new technologies.

-## 🚀 Sobre mí
+## 🚀 About Me

-Soy un desarrollador fullstack con el título de **Desarrollador de Aplicaciones Multiplataforma**.
+I'm a fullstack developer with a degree in **Multiplatform Application Development**.
-Me apasiona crear soluciones web modernas y escalables, desde el backend robusto hasta interfaces limpias y eficientes en el frontend.
+I'm passionate about building modern, scalable web solutions—from robust backends to clean and efficient frontend interfaces.

 ---

-## 🔧 Tecnologías que uso con frecuencia
+## 🔧 Technologies I Frequently Use

 - JavaScript / TypeScript
 - Node.js / Express
 - PostgreSQL / Sequelize
-- React (Aprendiendo)
+- React (Currently learning)

 ---

-## 🔭 Actualmente estoy
+## 🔭 I'm Currently

-Trabajando en varios proyectos personales y mejorando mis habilidades en desarrollo multiplataforma.
+Working on several personal projects and improving my skills in multiplatform development.
-Busco oportunidades para colaborar en equipos dinámicos y aportar valor con código limpio y bien estructurado.
+I'm looking for opportunities to collaborate with dynamic teams and contribute value through clean, well-structured code.

 ---

-📫 ¿Hablamos?
+📫 Let's Connect!

-Puedes contactarme por GitHub o LinkedIn. ¡Estoy abierto a colaborar en proyectos interesantes!
+You can reach me via GitHub or LinkedIn.
+I'm open to collaborating on interesting projects!